$K_{1,3}$-covering red and blue points in the plane: Particular configurations

 \begin{observation} Let $(a_1, a_2, \ldots , a_n)$ be a cyclic sequence consisting of $b$ blue elements and $3b$ red elements.
 Then, there exist four consecutive elements in the sequence such that three of them are red and the other is blue. \end{observation}

 In addition to the two special configurations shown in Figure~\ref{fig:3.1} not admitting a $K_{1,3}$-covering, there are many more.
 For instance, take the configuration where one red point and one blue point alternately lie on $\operatorname{conv}(S)$ and add four points in the order red, blue, red, red between a blue point and a red point.
-The new configuration neither admits a $K_{1,3}$-covering, and this operation can be repeated several times.
+The new configuration does not admit a $K_{1,3}$-covering, and this operation can be repeated several times.

 On the other hand, given a bicolored convex point set, depending on the order in which the stars are computed using the previous algorithm, sometimes a $K_{1,3}$-covering is found and sometimes not.
 See Figure~\ref{fig:3.1a}.
 This leads to the problem of deciding if a bicolored convex point set admits a $K_{1,3}$-covering or not.
-Using a standard dynamic programming algorithm, this decision problem can be solved in $O(n^5)$ time.
+Using a standard dynamic programming algorithm, this decision problem can be solved in $O(n^3)$ time.
 Assume that the points are numbered clockwise from 1 to $n$.
-For an interval $[i,j]$ of consecutive points (mod $n$), define $c(i,j)=true$ if there is a $K_{1,3}$-covering of the points in $[i,j]$ and $false$ otherwise.
-Then, $c(i,j)$ is $true$ if there are three points $i < j_1 < j_2 <j_3 \le j$ such that points $i,j_1,j_2,j_3$ define a star and $c(i+1, j_1-1), c(j_1+1,j_2-1), c(j_2+1,j_3-1)$ and $c(j_3+1,j-1)$ (if defined) are $true$.
-The $O(n^2)$ values $c(i,j)$ can be computed in increasing order of the size of the intervals $[i,j]$ and every $c(i,j)$ requires $O(n^3)$ time.
-If $c(1,n)$ is $true$, then a $K_{1,3}$-covering exists and can be built using the same procedure.
-Therefore, we have the following theorem.
+For an interval $[i,j]$ of consecutive points (mod $n$), define $c(i, j, u_r, u_b)$, for non-negative integers $u_r$ and $u_b$ such that $u_r+u_b \leq 2$, to be $true$ if we can $K_{1,3}$-cover the points from $i$ to $j$ leaving $u_r$ red and $u_b$ blue points from $[i, j]$ uncovered and in such a way that no edge from the $K_{1,3}$-covering crosses any segment between one of those $u_r+u_b$ uncovered points and a point outside~$[i,j]$.

+To calculate $c(i, j, u_r, u_b)$ we need to consider the following possibilities: \begin{enumerate} \item The point~$i$ is left uncovered.
+Then, $c(i, j, u_r, u_b) = c(i + 1, j, u_r-1, u_b)$, if the point $i$ is red and $u_r > 0$, or $c(i, j, u_r, u_b) = c(i+1, j, u_r, u_b-1)$, if the point $i$ is blue and $u_b > 0$. \item The point $i$ is part of a $K_{1,3}$-star contained in~$[i, j]$.
+Let $k$ be the last vertex of that star when going from $i$ to $j$ in the direction of increasing indexes.
+We will connect $i$ with $k$, and ask for a solution of the subproblem from $i+1$ to $k-1$ which leaves two of the vertices free to be connected with points~$i$ and~$k$. \begin{enumerate} \item If we take the point $i$ or the point $k$ to be the center of the star, then